 - Whilst roofs can be simple they can vary in form and configuration.
-Traditional roof forms must be used, normally hipped or pitched with red brick parapeted gables which are encouraged. - Rooflights must be carefully positioned and must be conservation-style and flushfitting.
+Traditional roof forms must be used, normally hipped or pitched with red brick parapeted gables which are encouraged. - Rooflights must be carefully positioned and be conservation-style and flush-fitting.
+They must comply with Local Plan for the Broads policy in relation to light pollution.
 They should be placed on the least visible roof slope and be as few in number as possible to avoid visual clutter.
 Rooflights will rarely be appropriate on thatched roofs.